Registration and Academic Status

 Students who are military veterans should note that to receive full VA benefits they must be registered for enough hours to be considered full-time for their degree during each term they are seeking benefits.
 This number may differ between degrees and during the summer semester.
 For hour requirements, please visit .

-An undergraduate student with an overall grade point average of 3.0 or better may register for a course load in excess of 19 hours in a fall or spring semester with the approval of his or her advisor.
-An undergraduate student with an overall grade point average of less than 3.0 must obtain approval of his or her dean before registering for a course load in excess of 19 hours in a fall or spring semester.
+An undergraduate student with an overall grade point average of 3.0 or better may register for a course load in excess of 19 hours in a fall or spring semester with the approval of their advisor.
+An undergraduate student with an overall grade point average of less than 3.0 must obtain approval from their dean before registering for a course load in excess of 19 hours in a fall or spring semester.

 Each student has a classification which indicates the type of degree program in which the student is enrolled, and reflects the student’s progress within that program.
 The classifications are: